Bwilliamson55/n8n-nodes-clickup-lookup/README.md

 ## Operations

-- Task
+- Tasks
-  - Field options lookup for dropdowns
+  - Field options lookup for dropdowns and select fields
     - Input value as text or expression string
+      - '*' or empty will return all options in the chosen output format
     - Select field to target
     - Match against field option..
       - Id